Kristina01111000/Drws_site/README.md

 He felt that the Home page was a bit overwhelming to a first time person.
 Maybe put August’s Topic: on the top right and move the current right sided widget to below the left side’s 4E Story widget. -> i made different changes

--> Added score card to header, removed “have you downloaded your score card” widget -> Added documentary to header under holistic growth, made that widget only visible on the promo page -> Add a widget that links to the youtube channel?
+-> Added documentary to header under holistic growth, made that widget only visible on the promo page -> Add a widget that links to the youtube channel?
-- fix weeks away from learning program

 ---- Any thoughts?
-30 day challenge stuff is on a new page /join, add a new button when ready

 - Make quizzes optional, see if we can add some sort of reward for people who finish it